-Minimum of the following:

-Investment in the new asset; or

-Capital gain

-Amount of Deduction Taxpoint:

-➤ The investment made by an assessee in the long-term specified asset, from capital gains arising from transfer of one or more original assets, during the financial year in which the original asset or assets are transferred and in the subsequent financial year does not exceed ₹ 50 lakhs

-Revocation of benefit Earlier benefit shall be revoked if such bond is transferred or converted into money within 3 years of its acquisition or a loan is taken on security of the new asset within the said period.

-Revocation of benefit Taxpoint : In case where an assessee takes any loan or advance on the security of such specified asset, he shall be deemed to have converted such specified asset into money on the date on which such loan or advance is taken.

-Treatment of revoked income

-Scheme of deposit Not applicable
+Minimum of the following: Investment in the new asset; or Capital gain Amount of Deduction Taxpoint: The investment made by an assessee in the long-term specified asset, from capital gains arising from transfer of one or more original assets, during the financial year in which the original asset or assets are transferred and in the subsequent financial year does not exceed ₹ 50 lakhs Revocation of benefit Earlier benefit shall be revoked if such bond is transferred or converted into money within 3 years of its acquisition or a loan is taken on security of the new asset within the said period.
+Revocation of benefit Taxpoint: In case where an assessee takes any loan or advance on the security of such specified asset, he shall be deemed to have converted such specified asset into money on the date on which such loan or advance is taken.
+Treatment of revoked income Such revoked income shall be treated as long-term capital gain in the year of transfer of new asset.
+Scheme of deposit cheme of deposit Not applicable